Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Abstract

 \section{Abstract}

-{We prove the hypersymplectic flow of simple type on standard torus $\mathbb{T}^4$ exists for all time and converges to the standard hyperK\"ahler structure module diffeomorphisms.
-This result in particular gives the first example of cohomogeneity-one $G_2$-Laplacian flow on compact $7$-manifold which exists for all time and converges to a torsion-free $G_2$ structure module diffeomorphisms.}
+We prove the hypersymplectic flow of simple type on standard torus $\mathbb{T}^4$ exists for all time and converges to the standard flat structure modulo diffeomorphisms.
+This result in particular gives the first example of a cohomogeneity-one $G_2$-Laplacian flow on a compact $7$-manifold which exists for all time and converges to a torsion-free $G_2$ structure modulo diffeomorphisms.\footnote{YW is supported by Simons Collaboration in Geometry, Analysis, and Physics.
+CY is supported by FNRS grant MIS.F.4522.15 and the ERC consolidator grant 646649 ``SymplecticEinstein''.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while HH and CY were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2016 semester.}